Posting Workers to EU

 Pursuant to 2014/67/EU Directive, there may be the need to appoint a domiciled contact person in the Host Country for the period of the posting and also further after the posting.

-The contact person may also be in charge to retain the documentation during an inspection.
+The contact person may also be in charge of retaining the documentation during an inspection.

-All the documentation regarding the posting must be retained for a predefined period, that may vary according to the host country regulations, after the posting.
+All the documentation regarding the assignment must be retained for a predefined period, that may vary according to the Host country regulations, after the posting.

 The documentation must be correctly stored and kept available for foreign labour authorities.